mrgnhnt96/revali/doc-site/docs/revali/app-configuration/default-responses.md

 )
 ```

-## Failed CORs
+## Failed CORs Origin

-The failed CORs response is returned when the request is blocked by the CORs policy.
+When a request is made from an origin that is not allowed by the CORS policy, the failed CORS origin response is returned.

 ```dart title"routes/apps/my_app.dart"
 import 'package:revali_router/revali_router.dart';